Campbell valley regional park

 This place is famous for horse riding and is a must-visit for horse enthusiasts.
 It has a horse riding ring, horse barns, and horse riding trails.

-The park has a Campbell Downs Equestrian Centre which is an NGO run by volunteers to improve the provisions in the park for horses.
+The park has a Campbell Downs Equestrian Centre, where volunteers run an NGO to improve the provisions in the park for horses.

 (a) Historic Langley Speedway

-If you walk along the track, you will see the signs of damage on the walls that had been caused by crashes.
+If you walk along the track, you will see the signs of damage on the walls caused by crashes.

 (b) Lochiel Schoolhouse and Annand Rowlatt Farmstead

-The south end of Campbell valley regional park has two historic buildings – Lochiel schoolhouse, which was built in 1924, and the Annand Rowlatt farmstead, which dates back to 1898.
+The south end of Campbell Valley Regional Park has two historic buildings – Lochiel Schoolhouse, built in 1924, and the Annand Rowlatt farmstead, which dates back to 1898.

-The farmstead is inhabited by a family but the fields and grounds are open to the public.
+A family inhabits the farmstead, but the fields and grounds are open.
 The schoolhouse is named after École Élémentaire Lochiel.

 Some places to eat near the park are – The Keg Mansion, Cactus Club Café, Hawksworth Restaurant, and Bauhaus.